Agronomists handle high amount of heterogeneous data and must take accurate decisions fastly.

 Campaign planning tools

 Most important resource over all, the team of the research department deserves its agronomist tool to optimize task allocation and process workflow.
 Let’s see how a work advancement dashboard helps share research work on a trial experiment.
 For instance, on a tomato scoring campaign the manager visualizes the progress of every task by experiment and by technician, when a scoring needs to be done and can anticipate the digital notebook preparation.
 The full integration of such decision making tool to the agronomy testing software enables future tasks anticipation and helps provide the whole team with the best working conditions.

 Accurate agronomy data is the key to making make informed decisions and keep the R&D department responsive and competitive.
-Hence is important to optimize the data workflow to get as much information as possible in real time.
+Hence it is important to optimize the data workflow to get as much information as possible in real time.
 Let’s focus on field data collection and see the benefits of synchronization of notations: when technicians are in the field, they score the plots on their plant scoring app and then synchronize to the central IT system.
 The researcher can see the scoring and in case of some outlier he can ask to reevaluate some plots if necessary.
 That's why agronomists collect plant data with a scoring app !

 Agronomist tools for parental line qualification

 All along the breeding program, breeders evaluate materials to choose those matching the most with their breeding objectives.
 This cornerstone decision of their activity relies on two kinds of data: the targeted markers and DNA sequences from the lab and the traits evaluation from the field.